 If you prefer, you could use homemade black beans.
 We have a fabulous recipe that tells you everything you need to know about Instant Pot Dried Beans here.

-When the pot beeps let the pot sit for 10 minutes and then do a quick release any additional pressure.
+When done let the pressure release naturally for 10 minutes and then do a quick release any additional pressure.
 Add the cooked black beans and fresh chopped cilantro mix everything together.
-Top it with any other toppings you want when you serve it.

 CAN I USE DRIED BEANS IN THE RECIPE?